xrazis/haris.razis.com/content/posts/cappadocia.md

 deemed it too risky given the fact it rained the night before.

 {{< figure src="/posts/cappadocia/PXL_20241017_120451502.webp"
-attr="The lake is 80 kilometers in length!" width=100%
+caption="The lake is 80 kilometers in length!" width=100%
  >}}

 {{< figure src="/posts/cappadocia/20241017_145536.webp"
-attr="The locals would dip their feet in the small puddles that formed." width=100%
+caption="The locals would dip their feet in the small puddles that formed." width=100%
  >}}

 {{< figure src="/posts/cappadocia/20241017_164447.webp"
-attr="The back country road that led us to Cappadocia." width=100%
+caption="The back country road that led us to Cappadocia." width=100%
  >}}

 {{< figure src="/posts/cappadocia/20241017_173028.webp"
-attr="Rain would welcome us to Göreme." width=100%
+caption="Rain would welcome us to Göreme." width=100%
  >}}

 The region of Cappadocia is truly magnificent, with a rich history, unique geological features, and full of Unesco